robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 Because spaces are used for separating options from each other, it is problematic to use them in option values.
-Some options, such as :opt:`--name`, automatically convert underscores to spaces, but with others spaces must be escaped.
+Some options, such as :option:`--name`, automatically convert underscores to spaces, but with others spaces must be escaped.
 Additionally, many special characters are complicated to use on the command line.
 Because escaping complicated characters with a backslash or quoting